Reforestation of Degraded Land in Chattisgrah, India

 Afforestation, Reforestation and Revegetation (ARR)

 India -- multiple sites in the Chattisgrah state

 This reforestation project began in 2002 and will conclude in 2022.
-Situated on privately-owned land located in Rano, Rano II, Pendravan, Saleh and Lara, in the Durg, Rajnandgaon and Raigarh districts, the project will reforest degraded areas known locally as "Bhata Lands", a name given to lands with poor water holding capacity, little/no vegetation and with soils prone to wind and water erosion.
-The project benefits the local community by sponsoring school teachers for nearby villages, participating in Durga Puja (a traditional Hindu festival), and other local events such as intervillage cricket matches.
-The project is a significant source of local employment and encourages women, in particular, to participate and work in the project.
-In fact, women form the majority of workers on the Rano and Lara project sites.
-For these exceptional benefits to the local community, and many other benefits that go above-and-beyond the basic requirements for validation to the Climate, Community and Biodiversity Standards, the Chattisgrah project received the standards' prestigious "Gold Level" validation.
+Situated on privately owned land in the Durg, Rajnandgaon and Raigarh districts of India, the project will reforest degraded areas that are known locally as "Bhata Lands", a name given to land with poor water-holding capacity, little-to-no vegetation and soils that are prone to wind and water erosion.
+The project will benefit the local community by sponsoring schoolteachers from nearby villages and participating in Durga Puja (a traditional Hindu festival) and other local events such as inter-village cricket matches.
+It provides a significant source of local employment and encourages the involvement of women in particular.
+In fact, women make up the majority of workers on the Rano and Lara project sites.
+For these exceptional benefits to the local community as well as others that go above-and-beyond the basic requirements for validation to the Climate, Community and Biodiversity Standards, the Chattisgrah project received the prestigious "Gold Level" validation.